Downie Video Downloader Review: Best for Mac Users?

 For Mac users, Downie is a great downloader that supports a wide range of websites, including popular ones like YouTube, Vimeo, and Bilibili.
 It can even achieve a maximum quality of 4K, catering to the needs of most users.

 However, if you desire additional streaming service download support, such as Netflix and Amazon Prime, or if you happen to be a Windows user, then Downie may not meet your requirements.
 In that case, you may want to consider trying out StreamFab.
-For more context on alternatives, check acethinker review.
+For more context on alternatives, check the Acethinker review.